-13.85 Under the Highway Act 1980 it is an offence for a person who is not the holder of a consent and temporary licence to place of tables and chairs on the highway.
+18.80 Under the Highway Act 1980 it is an offence for a person who is not the holder of a consent and temporary licence to place of tables and chairs on the highway.

-- 13.86 When considering the grant of a licence for tables and chairs the council will also take into account the impact on residential amenity, and the importance of maintaining a free and unobstructed passage along the highway, including any risk to public safety.
+- When considering the grant of a licence for tables and chairs the council will 18.81 also take into account the impact on residential amenity, and the importance of maintaining a free and unobstructed passage along the highway, including any risk to public safety.
 In order to ensure that residential and other amenity is protected, and to minimise noise and disturbance, conditions may be imposed on the grant of a temporary consent or licence.
-These can include amongst other things: - the hours during which the areas may be used; - the times when tables and chairs and other items must be removed to the agreed place of storage; - cleaning the street area to an acceptable standard before and after the placement of the tables and chairs. - 13.87 It is essential in all cases that an absolute minimum width of 1.8metres of unobstructed highway to the line of any fixed infrastructure e.g. streetlights, litter bins etc. is kept free for safe and convenient pedestrian movement and to include those who use wheelchairs and people with mobility and visual impairment.
-Where there are heavy pedestrian flows, even over very short periods or in concentrated bursts, widths of 3.5 metres will be required. - 13.88 In streets with very high traffic flows a greater distance will be required to avoid pedestrians having to be too close to the traffic and also to protect all users of the footway from the effects of traffic.
-The footways in major shopping streets need to be kept unobstructed and such streets may be unsuitable for tables and chairs. - 13.89 In or adjoining public space areas given planning permission for pavement or café use and to have, loose or moveable furniture should be confined a rail, planter or other form of visual guarding.
-The lower part of the guarding is rigid enough to be detectable with a long cane somewhere within a zone stretching between 150mm and 300mm above ground. - 13.90 Following the expiry of consent, an application for renewal of consent must be made. - 13.91 Failure to comply with all relevant legislation will result in the council revoking licences.
+These can include amongst other things: - the hours during which the areas may be used; - the times when tables and chairs and other items must be removed to the agreed place of storage; - cleaning the street area to an acceptable standard before and after the placement of the tables and chairs. - Key Principle TR26 ensures the safe and convenient movement of pedestrians including those with visual mobility disabilities, including wheelchair users. - In streets with very high traffic flows a greater distance may also required to 18.83 avoid pedestrians having to be too close to the traffic and also to protect all users of the footway from the effects of traffic.
+Some footways in major shopping streets need to be kept unobstructed and such streets may be unsuitable for tables and chairs. - In or adjoining public space areas given planning permission for pavement or café use and to have, loose or moveable furniture should be confined a rail, planter or other form of visual guarding.
+The lower part of the guarding is rigid enough to be detectable with a long cane somewhere within a zone stretching between 150mm and 300mm above ground. - Following the expiry of consent, an application for renewal of consent must be made.
+Failure to comply with all relevant legislation will result in the council revoking licences. - TfL Streetscape guidance should also be referred to when applying for tables 18.86 and chairs (Guidance).

-Mechanical parking solutions
+Key principle - TR26 Mechanical parking solutions